+CAUTION

-CAUTION In windspeeds 5.0 m/s (10 kts) and higher the controllability of the balloon is difficult.
+In windspeeds 5.0 m/s (10 kts) and higher the controllability of the balloon is difficult.
 It is recommended to use two inflation fans and sufficient number of crew members for envelopes of 7000 m3 and bigger.

 - 1. With the crew in position start the inflation fan which is placed in the braked position on the left side of the basket.
-The air flow should be aimed to the left of the mouth center so that the burner flame is not disrupted.
+The air flow should be aimed to the left of the mouth centre so that the burner flame is not disrupted.
 The fan remains turned on during the entire inflation.
 The crew turns it off on the pilot's instruction. - 2.
-One or two crew members remain at the crown and close the DS by connecting the proper velcro tabs identified by numbers and color.
+One or two crew members remain at the crown and close the DS by connecting the proper velcro tabs identified by numbers and colour.
 Start at the top (first and last number) and continue gradually downwards. - 3.
 The pilot makes an inspection of the basket and both the internal and external parts of the envelope:

-Envelope Fabric damage within permitted limits Crown ring Crown ring, load tapes and load tapes loops undamaged and the crown line pr- - operly attached and undamaged Envelope mouth Load tapes and load tapes loops are undamaged, and the fabric damage within permitted limits Steel flying wires No broken strands, rust, kinks, heat damage, entanglement Kevlar flying wires Check all the wires along their whole length.
+Envelope Fabric damage within permitted limits Crown ring Crown ring, load tapes and load tapes loops undamaged and the crown line properly attached and undamaged Envelope mouth Load tapes and load tapes loops are undamaged, and the fabric damage within permitted limits Steel flying wires No broken strands, rust, kinks, heat damage, entanglement Kevlar flying wires Check all the wires along their whole length.
 The wire must be flexible and free of mechanical damage.
 The yellow core must not be exposed.
 Damaged wires must be replaced.
 Instructions are given in Appendix 3 of this Manual.
-Quick link carabiner (if fitted) All present, undamaged and secured Joints of load tapes and flying wires All load tape loops, carabiners and protecting sleeves are free of damage DS and RV lines Check them along their entire length for damage and free of knots and twists.
+Quick link carabiner (if fitted) Undamaged and secured Joints of load tapes and flying wires All load tape loops, carabiners and protecting sleeves are free of damage DS and RV lines Check them along their entire length for damage and free of knots and twists.
+Ensure that the loose ends of the control lines are not entangled/crossed.
+The ends of all control lines must be attached to the envelope carabiners or the basket and be located within the pilot's reach.
 Paralite bungee (if fitted) Undamaged Pulleys Undamaged and rotating freely Temperature streamer Present and the flag not twisted Tempilabel No signs of overheating DS panel Correctly placed Deflation openings (if fitted) All closed Quick release and restrain line Quick release correctly attached to the envelope carabiners or burner frame lugs if fitted.
 Restraint line attached to an anchor point Carabiners All present, undamaged, correctly arranged and secured Titanium rings (if fitted) Attached to all basket carabiners, undamaged and secured

-Heat damage, which may cause a significant loss of strength of a steel wire, is indicated by charring, blackening or bluing, or by a presence of a permanent deformation or kink after being bent.
+WARNING Heat damage, which may cause a significant loss of strength of a steel wire, is indicated by charring, blackening or bluing, or by a presence of a permanent deformation or kink after being bent.
 CAUTION Keep loose items away from the inflation fan to prevent entanglement with the propeller.

-CAUTION The temperature sensor must be placed in the same distance from the envelope skin as the melting streamer.
+CAUTION The temperature sensor must be placed in the same distance from the envelope skin as the melting stre- amer.
+NOTE It is possible to have flying wires attached directly to the load tape loops or via quick link carabiners.
+Combination of both methods on one envelope is allowed.